 Subscribe for full access to World Athletics's profile

 World Athletics sells broadcasting rights of its 15 marathon and athletics competitions to 134 companies globally, covering 40 countries.
 World Athletics's rights holders include YouTube.
-World Athletics currently holds 8 broadcasting rights for sports competitions including marathon and athletics.
+World Athletics currently holds 8 broadcasting rights for sports competitions including athletics and marathon.

 Example Sports Rights Customers